-We estimate that the net proceeds we will receive from this offering, without taking into account any sales of A R-Bonds, will be approximately \$44,525,000 if we sell the maximum offering amount, after deducting selling commissions and fees payable to our managing broker-dealer and selling group members, and payment of the O&O Fee to our Manager.
-As sales of A R-Bonds are without selling commissions, the net proceeds from the offering will depend upon the sales mix of the Bonds.
+We estimate that the net proceeds we will receive from this offering will be approximately \$74,437,500 if we sell the maximum offering amount, after deducting fees payable to our managing broker-dealer and selling group members, and payment of the O&O Fee to our Manager.
+As sales made through a registered investment advisor that is not dually registered with a member of FINRA are without any nonaccountable expense reimbursements, the net proceeds from the offering will depend upon the amount of such sales.

-We plan to use substantially all of the net proceeds from this offering to originate and make commercial mortgage loans and acquire other senior secured real estate debt investments consistent with our investment strategies.
-We may also use a portion of the net proceeds to pay fees to our Manager or its affiliates, for working capital and for other general corporate purposes.
+We plan to use substantially all of the net proceeds from this offering to acquire minority participation interests in commercial real estate loans originated by other funds sponsored by our Sponsor consistent with our investment strategies.
+We may also use a portion of the net proceeds to pay fees to our Manager or its affiliates and for other general corporate purposes, including interest payments on the Bonds.
 See "Use of Proceeds" for additional information.